Heinz Rühmann: Early life

 Rühmann was born in Essen as the son of a restaurateur.
 His father Hermann Rühmann moved to Berlin in 1915, where he probably committed suicide a little later.
 The exact circumstances of death could never be clarified.
-His son Heinz began his acting career during the early 1920s and appeared in numerous theatres in Germany during the following years.
+Heinz began his acting career during the early 1920s and appeared in numerous theatres in Germany during the following years.
 His role in the 1930 movie Die Drei von der Tankstelle (The Three from the Filling Station) led him to film stardom.
 He remained highly popular as a comedic actor (and sometime singer) throughout the 1930s and early 1940s.
 He remained in Germany and continued to work during the Nazi period, as did his friend and colleague, Hans Albers.

 Career during the Third Reich

-During the 1933-45 period, he acted in 37 films and directed four.
+During the 1933–45 period, he acted in 37 films and directed four.
 After January 1933, Rühmann did not speak openly about German politics, but instead kept himself as neutral as possible.
 He never stated a word against or towards the Nazis in the press, although he had been a supporter of democracy.
 In 1938, he divorced his Jewish wife Maria Herbot, who then left Germany and traveled to Stockholm where she married a Swedish actor.
 The divorce caused Rühmann to be accused by some of wanting to secure his career; however, the marriage had probably already fallen apart, and some sources say that he wanted to protect his wife with the divorce.
 After 1945, Herbot defended her ex-husband against accusations of opportunism.
 His second wife, Hertha Feiler, whom he married shortly after, had a Jewish grandfather, a fact that caused Rühmann problems with the Nazi cultural authorities.
 Rühmann retained his reputation as an apolitical star during the entire Nazi era.